colemanwadsworth/Awesome-Heroes-Wiki/Gods/Uru.md

 ---

-(Bonus: 17): Doubles movement, reduces your opponents attack and defense dice by 2
+(Bonus: 17): Doubles movement, reduces your opponents attack and defense dice by 2, and grants immunity to light magic

 ---